startergo/homebrew-qemu-virgl-deps/README.md

-# QEMU Virgl Dependencies Homebrew Tap
+# Dependencies for QEMU with Virgl 3D acceleration

 This tap provides a formula for installing the necessary dependencies to run QEMU with Virgl 3D acceleration, specifically for the patched QEMU branch by akihikodaki.